What You Can Do

 You can take action today and help make our world a healthier place for bees.
 Here are things that you can do to save our bees:

-Sponsor a Hive.
 If you can’t start your own hive or would like to help increase the number of hives, why not help fund new hive installations?
-The Honeybee Conservancy is working with Bee Native to install stocked honeybee hives and provide beekeeping training to American Indian communities across the U.S. Visit our “Sponsor a Hive” page for more information.
+The Honeybee Conservancy is working to install stocked honeybee hives and solitary bee homes to communities across the U.S. Visit our “Sponsor a Hive” page for more information.

 Support local beekeepers who nurture their bees while providing local communities with healthy bee products including honey.